toretak/qtdatasetviewer/README.md

 Disclaimer
 ----------

-The package and the code is provided "as-is" and there is NO WARRANTY of any kind.
+The package and the code are provided "as-is" and there is NO WARRANTY of any kind.
 Use it only if the content and output files make sense to you.